-In an initiative to celebrate the 90th anniversary of our formation and to further our engagement supporting young musicians, we are delighted to invite composers aged up to 25 from across the UK to compose a new work for string quartet, to be performed by the Coull Quartet.
+Launched in 2019 to celebrate the 90th anniversary of our formation and to further our engagement supporting young musicians, we are delighted to again invite composers aged up to 25 from across the UK to compose a new work, which takes advantage of the virtuosity of the dynamic London Klezmer Quartet.

-A shortlist of entries will be put to a panel of judges, to include: Judith Weir (Master of the Queen’s Music), the Coull Quartet and Peter Hewitt (Chief Executive, Benslow Music Trust).
+A shortlist of entries will be put to a panel of judges, to include: Judith Weir (Master of the Queen’s Music), Ilana Cravitz and Susi Evans (London Klezmer Quartet), and Peter Hewitt (Chief Executive, Benslow Music).
 Two winners will be announced, one for each of the two age categories.

-- Completed work and application form (see right hand side of this page) should be received no later than 5.00pm on Monday 3 December 2018.
+Completed work and application form (downloadable from the right-hand side of this page) should be received no later than 5.00pm on Monday 2 December 2019.
 Entries received after the deadline will not be considered.

 The shortlisted entrants will be judged on the following criteria:

-- Originality of composition fused with an awareness of the Coull Quartet’s style
+Originality of composition fused with an awareness of the London Klezmer Quartet’s style

-- A shortlist of up to 8 entrants will be chosen by a member of Benslow Music Trust and a professional composer.
+A shortlist of up to 8 entrants for each category will be chosen by a member of Benslow Music Trust and a professional composer.

 Copyright and Permissions

-- By submitting your composition, you grant Benslow Music Trust, it’s Members and the Coull Quartet, free of charge, permission to perform the material and to hold a copy in the Benslow Music Library.
+By submitting your composition, you grant Benslow Music Trust, its Members and the London Klezmer Quartet, free of charge, permission to perform the material and to hold a copy in the Benslow Music Library.